Ryan Leslie: 2011–present: Les Is More and Black Mozart

 Ryan Leslie announced on Twitter and Facebook in January 2011, that his third album would be released July 4, 2011.
 His first official single from the album released was 'Glory', despite the first singles performed being 'Beautiful Lie' and 'Breathe'.
 However Leslie would later announce on his website and Twitter account that the album was pushed back for a Fall 2011 release.
 On October 11, he sent an e-mail to his fanbase saying "I promise 'Les Is More' is just a few weeks away."
 One year later, in October 2012, Les is More was released.
 The album features a guest appearance from Fabolous.
 Another version of "Swiss Francs" (Remix) with French rapper Booba is present on the European album.

 He announced in February 2013 that his fourth studio album Black Mozart would be released April 16, 2013.
 The full album was ultimately released to members of Leslie's #Renegades club on August 31, 2013.

 Other ventures

 NextSelection Lifestyle Group

 While working as a producer, Leslie went on to create NextSelection Lifestyle Group, his music-media company he founded with online marketing partner Rasheed Richmond.
-Ryan signed his first artist, Cassie Ventura in 2005.
-Under Leslie's guidance, Ventura went on to become one of the fastest rising R&B acts that year.
-Her 2006 breakout single "Me & U" (written and produced by Leslie) spent 20 weeks within the Billboard Hot 100's top 40, where it peaked at number three.
+Leslie signed his first artist, Cassie Ventura, in 2005.
+Under Leslie's guidance, Ventura began working on a debut album preceded by the single "Me & U" (written and produced by Leslie), which spent 20 weeks within the Billboard Hot 100's top 40, where it peaked at number three.
 Furthermore, it sold over a million digital units and was the 14th most successful song of 2006, according to the Billboard Year-End.